fhdsl/daseh_quizzes/quizzes/Functions.md

 {choose-answers: 4}

 ?
 Suppose you have a list called `soil` with different tibbles representing data of different soil samples and a user-made function called `compute_micro_proportion` computing proportion of micro plastics in a given sample.
-Which of the following statements will return the proportion of microplastics for sample in the dataset?
+Which of the following statements will return the proportion of micro plastics for sample in the dataset?

 m) `microplastic_proportions <- select(soil) %>% mutate(compute_micro_proportion)`
 C) `microplastic_proportions <- sapply(soil, compute_micro_proportion)`